 On that note, there’s something special about hand pulling shots with the ROK espresso maker that’s kind of intangible.
 It’s smooth and quiet, unlike the loud buzz of an electrical coffee maker.

 It’s a hands-on, physical process that somehow lends itself to something we already love about coffee: ritual.
-Having a moment with yourself.
-And in the absence of our usual routines and haunts, there’s comfort to be found there.

 Or you can browse our entire fantastic Coffee and Tea section.